How to Sell Your Used Car Without an Intermediary and Without Scams

 Did you buy this car before selling it?
 Read our buyer's guide:

-🇨🇴 Post Your Car for Free on Colombia Move
+🇨🇴 Post your Car for Free on Colombia Move

 The test drive: how to do it without risking anything

-The vehicle transfer: step by step
+The transit transfer: step by step

 The most common scams when selling a private car